 Telltale signs: asking you to transfer money to an unfamiliar recipient name through Western Union.
 Another form of SMS scam is that you receive a congratulatory message saying you won a raffle draw you are unfamiliar with or didn’t join at all.
 Just stay away from these types of communication.

 Chat mate scam

-You may be hooked into Yahoo!, Skype or Facebook.
+You may be hooked on Facebook, TikTok, or Instagram.
 And you meet someone you easily fall in love with.
 Then this person proposes to marry you, be your business partner, or help you apply for a job in some popular destination such as the USA, Canada, or Europe.
 But the catch is that you need to shell out money “to make things happen”.